 Try as you might, you cannot count three days and three nights between Friday afternoon and Sunday morning.
 Even if you count parts of days, you still come up short.
 Try it for yourself.
 Scripture tells us Jesus was put in the tomb right at sunset, but some count a few minutes before sunset as day one.
 Friday night would be one night; the daylight portion of Saturday would be the second day and Saturday night would make the second night.
 Now if Jesus rose Sunday morning after sunrise we might count that as day three, but where is the third night?
 It just is not there!
 And that is stretching the case by counting a few minutes of daylight at the beginning and end as two of the three days.

 So, has the world properly understood the sign Jesus gave?
 If so, what are the implications?
 Was He wrong about how long He would be in the grave?
-Did He literally mean three days and three nights, because as we have seen, you cannot count three days and three nights from late Friday afternoon to early Sunday morning.
+Did He literally mean three days and three nights?
+As we have seen, you cannot count three days and three nights from late Friday afternoon to early Sunday morning.
 If He meant what He said, we have a significant problem.
-Recognizing this problem, The Abingdon Bible Commentary bluntly tells us, Jesus was mistaken: "The statement made is inaccurate, for Jesus was in the grave only from Friday evening to Sunday dawn" (commentary on Matthew 12:40).
+Recognizing this problem, The Abingdon Bible Commentary bluntly tells us Jesus was mistaken: “The statement made is inaccurate, for Jesus was in the grave only from Friday evening to Sunday dawn” (commentary on Matthew 12:40, p.
+976).

 Most popular commentaries are not as cynical and choose instead to explain that the statement is not to be taken literally.
 Is this because the true unprejudiced Scriptures demonstrate this?
 Or is it possible that tradition is trumping truth?